awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup.md

 kubectl get pod -l "app=cwagent-prometheus" -n amazon-cloudwatch
 ```

 If the results include a single CloudWatch agent pod in the `Running` state, the agent is running and collecting Prometheus metrics\.
 By default the CloudWatch agent collects metrics for App Mesh, NGINX, Memcached, Java/JMX, and HAProxy every minute\.
-For more information about those metrics, see [Prometheus Metrics Collected by the CloudWatch Agent](ContainerInsights-Prometheus-metrics.md)\.
-For instructions on how to see your Prometheus metrics in CloudWatch, see [Viewing Your Prometheus Metrics ](ContainerInsights-Prometheus-viewmetrics.md)
+For more information about those metrics, see [Prometheus metrics collected by the CloudWatch agent](ContainerInsights-Prometheus-metrics.md)\.
+For instructions on how to see your Prometheus metrics in CloudWatch, see [Viewing your Prometheus metrics ](ContainerInsights-Prometheus-viewmetrics.md)

 You can also configure the CloudWatch agent to collect metrics from other Prometheus exporters\.
-For more information, see [Scraping Additional Prometheus sources and Importing Those Metrics](ContainerInsights-Prometheus-Setup-configure.md)\.
+For more information, see [Scraping additional Prometheus sources and importing those metrics](ContainerInsights-Prometheus-Setup-configure.md)\.